-Once the AQE and GL registration is open, you don’t need to panic, as you do have until September to apply, but you will want to get your application in early so you are guaranteed a seat in the preferred grammar school to sit the exam.
+Once the AQE and GL registration is open, you don’t need to panic, as you do have until September / October to apply, but you will want to get your application in early so you have more of a chance to get a seat in your preferred grammar school (to sit the exam) and places are limited.

-The way it works is that you have a first – fourth choice to make, indicating where you would like your son or daughter to sit the exam and a lot of these schools treat applications on a ‘first-come, first-served’ basis, so the earlier that application is in, the better.
+For AQE, the way it works is that you ONLY HAVE ONE choice to make, indicating where you would like your son or daughter to sit the exam and the schools treat applications on a ‘first-come, first-served’ basis, so the earlier that application is in, the better.

 In choosing a suitable school, here are 6 things I would recommend that you consider.